Personal data protection – privacy statement

-This is the electronic recruitment system used to process information about persons applying for a position at the Research Council.
-The solution is supplied and operated by HR Manager Talent Solutions International, which acts as the system’s data processor.
+This is the electronic recruitment system used to process information about persons applying for a position with the Research Council.
+The solution is supplied and operated by HR Manager AS, which acts as the system’s data processor.

-The system is used to administer employment and personnel-related issues.
-A personnel folder is created within the system for new employees to store documents of relevance for employment conditions and pensions.
+The system is used to administer employment and personnel-related cases, among other things.
+A personnel folder is created within the system for new employees to store documents of relevance to the employment relationship and pension.

-Personal information will be registered in our access monitoring system to provide you with access to the Research Council’s office and facilities using your employee ID card.
+Personal information about you will be registered in our access monitoring system to provide you with access to the Research Council’s building and premises using your employee ID card.

 Crisis management system

-Security and preparedness management system.
-Personal information will be registered in the system so that we may contact you promptly in case of emergency or other critical situation.
+Security and emergency preparedness management system.
+Personal information about you will be registered in the system so that we may contact you promptly in case of emergency or other undesirable incident.

 Financial and personnel system

-Personal data are processed in this system to safeguard your rights and obligations relative to salary, holiday, time off in lieu of pay and more.
+Your personal data are processed in this system to safeguard your rights and obligations relative to salary, holiday, time off in lieu and more.

-Personal information will be processed for reservations related to business travel.
+Personal information about you will be processed to be able to book business trips.

 Other IT systems where employees’ personal data are processed:

-- case management and orders to the operations department;
+- case management system for processing cases and orders to the operations department;

 - telephone switchboard – routing calls;